Database administrators have specific responsibilities and must understand how to complete database administration tasks.

 Monitoring the Database It is important that you monitor the operation of your database on a regular basis.
 Doing so not only informs you of errors that have not yet come to your attention but also gives you a better understanding of the normal operation of your database.
 Being familiar with normal behavior in turn helps you recognize when something is wrong.

-Managing Diagnostic Data Oracle Database includes an advanced fault diagnosability infrastructure for collecting and managing diagnostic data.
+Diagnosing and Resolving Problems Oracle Database includes an advanced fault diagnosability infrastructure for collecting and managing diagnostic data, so as to diagnose and resolve database problems.
 Diagnostic data includes the trace files, dumps, and core files that are also present in previous releases, plus new types of diagnostic data that enable customers and Oracle Support to identify, investigate, track, and resolve problems quickly and effectively.